 Susan Albert Loewenberg, Producing Director By Gregg Oppenheimer

-Lucy’s biggest scheme ever?
+Lucy's biggest scheme ever?
 Persuading the CBS studio heads to air I Love Lucy in the first place!
 Stroll down memory lane in this behind-the-scenes look at one of America’s best-loved TV shows of all time.
-From 1951 to 1957, America tuned in to see what crazy plans Lucy concocted with her bestie Ethel.
-From Gregg Oppenheimer, son of the creator of the iconic sitcom, comes the extraordinary story behind the show: how Lucille Ball fought to represent her real-life multiethnic marriage to television viewers; how she insisted that the show be filmed before a studio audience in Hollywood, where she and Desi lived; and how she convinced the writers to incorporate her actual pregnancy into the storyline, an absolute taboo in the 1950s.
+From 1951 to 1957, America tuned in to see what crazy plans Lucy concocted with her bestie, Ethel.
+From Gregg Oppenheimer, son of I Love Lucy’s creator, comes the extraordinary story behind the show: how Lucille Ball fought to represent her real-life multiethnic marriage to television viewers; how she insisted that the show be filmed before a studio audience in Hollywood; and how she convinced the writers to incorporate her actual pregnancy into the storyline, an absolute taboo in the 1950s.
 L.A.
-Theatre Works’ radio-style production of Lucy Loves Desi: A Funny Thing Happened on the Way to the Sitcom spins the hilarious, true story behind America’s beloved comedy.
+Theatre Works’ radio-style production of Lucy Loves Desi: A Funny Thing Happened on the Way to the Sitcom presents the hilarious true story behind America’s beloved comedy.

 Prices: $46, $39, $28, half-price for youth through Grade 12